 - Stereotactic Body Radiation Therapy (SBRT): This approach is used to deliver a greater dose of radiation over a course of fewer treatments.
 Short courses of high dose radiation can safely be delivered to sites of metastatic disease such as lung, liver or other body sites (when appropriate), and may sometimes be an alternative to surgery.

 - Brachytherapy: A range of brachytherapy options including high dose interstitial treatment for soft tissue sarcomas, surface mold brachytherapy for sarcomas involving the skin, and dural plaque for sarcomas near the spinal cord are used to achieve higher conformality in these unique locations beyond what can be provided by external beam radiation.

 - Intraoperative Radiation Therapy (IORT): Delivery of high doses of radiation intraoperatively allows for further sparing of normal tissue structures, which can be physically moved out of the treatment field during delivery.
 We continue to offer and refine this technique as a complementary modality for retroperitoneal sarcomas and recurrent pelvic malignancies.

-- Proton Beam Therapy: Our oncologists were the first in the country to treat sarcomas with proton beam therapy.
-This treatment may be used for sarcomas in challenging anatomic sites such as the spine, pelvis and others requiring high dose (such as chordomas, chondrosarcomas, and osteosarcomas), either in combination with surgery or as definitive treatment.
+- Proton Therapy: Our oncologists were the first in the country to treat sarcomas with proton therapy.
+This treatment may be used for sarcomas in challenging anatomic sites such as the spine, pelvis and others requiring high radiation dose that may not be as safely possible with alternative radiation therapy options.
+Tumors that are often treated with proton therapy include chordomas, chondrosarcomas, and osteosarcomas, given either in combination with surgery or as definitive treatment.

 - Cardiac Sarcoma Radiation: An innovative cardiac gating technique developed by our team allows treatment of extremely rare and challenging sarcomas of the heart.